This easy recipe for polenta with corn and thyme pairs sweet corn with creamy polenta and fresh thyme for a side dish brimming with flavor!

 Sure, potatoes and rice are all wonderful in their ways, but they get all the love and attention, side dish-wise, and that poor old box of cornmeal sits neglected on the shelf day after day…so here I am to speak up for polenta in all its easy, creamy, dreamy wonderfulness.

-Basic polenta is a snap to make, and a couple of handfuls of corn, along with a some butter and Parmesan cheese and fresh herbs takes it over the top.
+Basic polenta is a snap to make, and this easy recipe, a couple of handfuls of corn, along with a some butter and Parmesan cheese and fresh herbs takes it over the top.

 STEP ONE: Grab that lonely box of cornmeal (you can use any kind, just make sure it’s the fine-ground kind.
 Otherwise you will be making grits, which are also wonderful, but we’re after polenta here!).